firesidefiction/firesidefiction.github.io/_drafts/Mexicanx-Scrapbook/Interview-Gabriela-Damián-Miravete.md

 **Had you ever been to a Worldcon before?**

 Yes!
-The year _Three Messages and a Warning_ was published, the 30 or so authors of the stories in the anthology were invited by the dear Chris N. Brown and the comittee.
+The year _Three Messages and a Warning_ was published, the 30 or so authors of the stories in the anthology were invited by the dear Chris N. Brown and the committee.
 But I was the only one who attended.
 It was awesome!

 **What did you expect being part of the Initiative would be like?
 How did your experience compare with that expectation?**